alphaseinor/mern_stack/README.md

 Tested adding works, however it's not connected to the back end yet, so it's only store in memory, and does not pass the ACID test, since it's not persistant.

+Added delete button
+added some css to App.css